ctuning/artifact-evaluation/docs/submission.md

 You can then describe the steps to evaluate your artifact using README files or [Jupyter Notebooks](https://jupyter.org "https://jupyter.org").

-Feel free to reuse [portable CM scripts](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) being developed by the MLCommons to automate common steps to prepare and run various benchmarks across continously changing software, hardware and data.
+Feel free to reuse [portable CM scripts](https://access.cknowledge.org/playground/?action=scripts) being developed by the cTuning foundation, cKnowledge.org and MLCommons to automate common steps to prepare and run various benchmarks across continously changing software, hardware and data.